 Those looking for a day on the greens have a top-rated golf course in Copper Mountain.
-The Copper Creek Golf Course features a Par 5 and 18 holes complete with one of the highest tee boxes in North America at more than 9,800 feet elevation.
-Golfers will enjoy rolling greens set against mountain backdrops, water hazards and trees lined along the course.
-Copper Creek offers both annual season passes and individual tee times, providing groups flexibility and affordability.
+Copper Creek Golf Course features a Par 5 and 18 holes complete with one of the highest tee boxes in North America at more than 9,800 feet elevation.
+Golfers also enjoy rolling greens set against mountain backdrops, water hazards and trees lined along the course.
+Copper Creek sells both annual season passes and individual tee times, providing groups flexibility and affordability.

 Copper Mountain Summer Activities in Frisco